angusrush/angusrush.github.io/_posts/2021-05-03-first-post.markdown

 categories: category-theory
 ---

-ROUGH DRAFT -- I hope to add some hand-drawn illustrations.

 This blog will be dedicated to whatever I feel like writing about on any given week.
 This will likely be some combination of research notes, musings on category theory (especially basic category theory) and physics, and even some